 The next fourteen months was a world-wind (for lack of better words).
 After working through minimal options, my son and I moved to Minnesota, leaving the rest of the family in Texas, so that he could undergo stem-cell transplant.
 My son wanted to contribute to research, not progress into a vegetative state.
 The transplant was suppose to slow the progression of the disease and buy us time.
 With no cure, we simply needed time.
 The odds were not in our favor but we remained hopeful.
 Unfortunately, it didn’t work out.
 Eight months post transplant, complications from the transplant protocol, took my son’s life.
 April 2003, I experienced the unfathomable.
 I watched my son take his last breath.

 Some people say a chapter ends so another can start.
 I felt a door slam and was scared that another would never open.
 I didn’t know what to do or how to go about doing it.
-With my son gone, there was this overwhelming emotional pain.
+With my son gone, there was this ongoing overwhelming emotional pain.
 And at the same time, an insistence that I figure out how to get through.
 It was confusing.
 I didn’t know how one was to live out the rest of their lives in so much pain.
 The only thing I could do, was believe I was strong enough and hopefully… over time, heal.
 I had no choice but to adjust to a “new” normal.

-Over the next few years, I read books, went to therapists, and attended support groups but it wasn’t enough.
-They were not all in vain.
+Over the next few years, I read books, went to therapists, attended support groups among other things, but nothing was enough.
+Those things were not all in vain.
 Therapy helped me to shift how I thought about some things which was helpful.
 Support groups helped me feel less alone but at the same time, it felt like watching people relive their losses over and over.
-As far as I could see, there was no help and no way to recover from losing my son.
+As far as I could see, there was no help and no way to recover in a way my life was fully meaningful.
 At the end of the day, my son was gone and it continually affected me.
-Over time, without having choice, I learned to act as if I was fine.
+Over time, without having better choices, I learned to act as if I was fine.